mcmah309/stamp-cli/README.md

 sub commands.

 ## stamp.yaml
-Add a `stamp.yaml` file to a directory to make the directory a valid template
+Add a `stamp.yaml` file to a directory to make the directory a valid template.
+All fields are optional.
+Example config:
 ```yaml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/mcmah309/stamp-cli/master/src/schemas/stamp-schema.json
 name: Name of template